 For this concentration, students learn about social institutions, organizations, and agencies that interact with criminal offenders (the police, courts, and correctional facilities) and how social forces and human social behavior are linked to the construction and maintenance of legal systems.
 The concentration also provides an excellent introduction to social science methods and criminological theory, which prepare students for objective and critical assessments and of the use and misuse of the legal system within a stratified, multicultural society.

-Students completing the Criminal Justice Concentration must take the following courses: Social Problems (SOCI 205), Social Theory (SOCI 322), Social Research Methods (SOCI 323), Ethnic Relations (SOCI 403) or Social Stratification (SOCI 321), Quantitative Analysis and Data Management (SOCI 324) or Statistics for the Social Sciences (PSYC 250), Internship in Sociology/Criminal Justice (SOCI 419), and Senior Thesis (SOCI 420).
+Students completing the Criminology Concentration must take the following courses: Social Problems (SOCI 205), Social Theory (SOCI 322), Social Research Methods (SOCI 323), Ethnic Relations (SOCI 403) or Social Stratification (SOCI 321), Quantitative Analysis and Data Management (SOCI 324) or Statistics for the Social Sciences (PSYC 250), and Senior Thesis (SOCI 420).
 Courses required in criminal justice include Introduction to Criminal Justice (CRIM 200) and Criminology (SOCI 402).